 We have not tried this one, but it’s further south than Duncan J. MacRae.
 I can only imagine that this is just as busy.
 Looking at the map, I would suspect it’s harder to get to as you would still need to bypass the traffic heading to Duncan J. MacRae.

-Florida Scalloping Essentials You Will Need To Scallop
+Essentials You Will Need For Scalloping in Florida

 |You will need some money.
 While you are on the water most facilities like floating stores, bait stations or scallop cleaners only accept cash.|